Skip to main content

 Diversity

-Throughout our branch libraries we provide books for children and adults in a variety of languages, as well as other services providing for and embracing the ethnic diversity of our library users.
+Throughout our libraries we provide books for children and adults in a variety of languages, as well as other services providing for and embracing the ethnic diversity of our library users.

 Throughout the year we have events and programmes that celebrate inclusion and diversity.
 Check our Library Events listings.